DionKill/ps4-linux-tutorial/docs/files.md

 If you have issues, remember to check the [Issues page](/issues).
 If you want more help, check out [Discord servers](/information#important-places).

-### Specific kernel problems
-Before continuing, I want to mention that there can be many issues with kernel and distro combinations.

-If you have issues, remember to check the [Issues page](/issues).
-### More kernels
-If you really want to try other and older kernels, even though it's highly discouraged, you can go to the [Legacy and other Kernels](legacy#kernels) section.

-If you want more kernels or help, ask out the [Discord servers](/information#important-places).

 ## Initramfs
 This is the rescue shell that boots your Linux installer/installation.
 We'll be using [this one](https://github.com/DionKill/ps4-linux-tutorial/blob/main/PS4%20Linux/initramfs.zip).
 [Source (not really)](https://bitbucket.org/piotrkarbowski/better-initramfs/src/master/).